apluslms/presentation-maker/README.md

 'media'
 ]
 ```
-- You will need POI in your A+ course material.
+- You will need POI in your A+ course material since the presentation will be made from them.

 ```